Château de Ferrand Saint-Emilion 2019 - Grand Cru Classé (Magnum)

 Wine rated (2021 guide) 95/100

-Very attractive aromas of plum, chocolate, and hazelnut, followed by a full body with chewy tannins.
-It also has fantastic depth of fruit and structure.
-Powerful for this estate.
-It needs 5 to 6 years to soften.
+Beautiful aromas of plum, chocolate, and hazelnut give way to a full-bodied palate with firm but well-integrated tannins.
+It also offers fantastic depth of fruit and structure.
+A powerful wine for this estate.
+It will need 5 to 6 years to mellow.

 Terre de Vins